-IN WITNESS WHEREOF, the Company has caused this Amendment No. 2 to the Second Articles of Amendment and Restatement of the Company to be signed in its name and on its behalf by its President and Chief Executive Officer and attested to by its Secretary as of this day of , 2007.
+be signe WITNESS WHEREOF, the Company has caused this Amendment No. 2 to the Second Articles of Amendment and Restatement of the Company to do in its name and on its behalf by its President and Chief Executive Officer and attested to by its Secretary as of this day of

+2007.

+PIEDM ONT OFFICE REALTY TRUST, INC.

 By:

-Name: Donald A. Miller, CFA Title: President and Chief Executive Officer
+Name: Donald A. Miller, CFA

+Title: President and Chief Executive Officer

+ATTES Γ:

+By:

+Name: Robert E. Bowers

+Title: Secretary